 The proposed process for developing the MMR should be consistent with the RL.
 However, as new NFI data becomes available it is likely that the EFs will change.
-This is particularly the case for changes in carbon stocks within classes: if the factors are not changed then emissions reductions due to improved management that increases carbon stocks within the forest types will not be detected.
-As noted previously (see indicator 9.1) It is unclear if any differences in EFs would be to actual changes or due to differences due to the sampling system (in particular the number of plots for each forest type), a possible development that Vietnam should be aware of and try to mitigate.
+This is particularly the case for changes in carbon stocks within classes: if the factors are not changed then emissions reductions due to improved management within forest types will not be detected.
+During the measurement period EFs will be calculated using a newer inventory system, and this should allow for net changes within classes to be detected (but it may not be possible to attribute these changes to an activity or separate the gains and losses from management as this will be a net result only).
+Further, given the limited number of plots in each forest class it is unclear if any differences in EFs would be to actual changes or due to differences in the measurement and sampling system, a possible development that Vietnam should be aware of and try to mitigate.